openenclave/openenclave/include/openenclave/internal/posix/README.md

 ==============

 This directory contains the internal POSIX headers.
-These headers are used to implement **liboeposix** as well as the POSIX devices, suchs as file systems and socket layers.
+These headers are used to implement **liboeposix** as well as the POSIX devices, such as file systems and socket layers.